Craig updates a previous letter and begins an annual tradition.

-Dad didn’t agree with most of the government mandated restrictions and, quite frankly, neither did I. God forbid he expressed that view publicly…or should I say, Science forbid?
-We’d darkly joke that once we started joking about it and making fun of it, the COVID monster would hear us and come for us.
+Dad didn’t agree with most of the government mandated restrictions and, quite frankly, neither did I. God forbid we expressed that view publicly…or should I say, Science forbid?
+We’d darkly joke that once we started joking about it and making fun of it, the invisible COVID monster would hear us and come for us.

 So he and we abided.
 Begrudgingly, but we abided.
 Yes, we wore our masks and we socially distanced and we washed our hands as the infinitely wise Dr. Arwady and Dr. Ezike told all the good little boys and girls of Illinois to do if they wanted a treat and wanted Santa to come.
-Yes, we abided the requirements because the Dr. Fauci’s and others had the whole world whipped into a hysteria the likes of which I’ve never before seen nor do I hope to see again and because you couldn’t live a relatively normal modern life without doing so.
+We abided the requirements because the Dr. Fauci’s and others had the whole world whipped into a hysteria the likes of which I’ve never before seen nor do I hope to see again and because you couldn’t live a relatively normal modern life without doing so.
 We abided the requirements even if it meant that, rather than walk his daughter down the aisle, Dad walked her from her apartment bedroom to the apartment living room.
 Yes, we abided, even if that meant Dad didn’t get to see his first grandson as much as he would have wanted and show him off to family and friends and all around town and, trust me, he would have wanted to every minute of every day.